matrix-org/go-neb/README.md

 ## Configuration file
 If you run Go-NEB with a `CONFIG_FILE` environment variable, it will load that file and use it for services, clients, etc. There is a [sample configuration file](config.sample.yaml) which explains all the options.
 In most cases, these are *direct mappings* to the corresponding HTTP API.

+# API
+The API is documented in sections using godoc.
+The sections consists of:
+ - An HTTP API (the path and method to use)
+ - A "JSON request body" (the JSON that is inside the HTTP request body)
+ - "Configuration" information (any additional information that is specific to what you're creating)

+To form the complete API, you need to combine the HTTP API with the JSON request body, and the "Configuration" information (which is always under a JSON key called `Config`).
+In addition, most APIs have a `Type` which determines which piece of code to load.
+To find out what the right type is for the thing you're creating, check the constants defined in godoc.

 ## Configuring Clients
 Go-NEB needs to connect as a matrix user to receive messages.
 Go-NEB can listen for messages as multiple matrix users.
 The users are configured using an HTTP API and the config is stored in the database.